 Removal

 Contractors can install some materials directly on top of old siding, but for the most part, someone must remove the old siding first.
-Depending on the complexity of the removal process, removing current siding will incur further costs on top of everything the renovation already outlines.
+Depending on the complexity of the removal process, removing the current siding will incur further costs on top of everything the renovation already outlines.
 Many siding installations require a pristinely empty base for the most years of high performance.

 Building Codes

 Local rules regarding building codes and payment may further impact the cost of a siding installation.
 Typically, siding repairs don’t require permits, but when they do, associated costs are unavoidable.
-Either comply with permits by paying for them, or face more significant fines.
+Either comply with permits by paying for them or face more significant fines.

 Because a siding replacement may require the removal of electrical connections and significantly change the exterior of a local home, a permit can be an essential part of siding installation costs.
 Check with state government websites to see if you need a permit for a siding installation.